-In energy saving strategy, the Group is committed to continual improvement in energy performance; complies with all applicable legal requirements; staff is reminded to switch off lights, air-conditioning, printers and computers at workstations when they are not in use.
+In energy saving strategy, the Group is committed to continual improvement in energy performance and to comply with all applicable legal requirements; staff is reminded to switch off lights, air-conditioning, printers and computers at workstations when they are not in use.
 The room temperature is maintained at 25 degrees Celsius in summer to save energy.
 Energy efficient office equipment is always preferred in making purchase decisions.
-As a result, we have made progress in being energy efficient.